The CAMS Model

 Complex Adaptive Model of Societies — Version 2.3

-Neural Nations applies the Complex Adaptive Model of Societies (CAMS) — a physics-inspired, scale-invariant framework that treats societies (civilisations, nations, companies, departments) as coupled institutional networks rather than narrative-driven stories.
+Neural Nations applies the Complex Adaptive Model of Societies (CAMS) — a physics-inspired, scale-covariant framework that treats societies (civilisations, nations, companies, departments) as coupled institutional networks rather than narrative-driven stories.

 Instead of ideology or single-cause explanations, CAMS models any social system as an 8-node × 4-metric matrix evolving over time.
 It captures coordination failures, stress accumulation, phase transitions, and resilience — before collapse becomes visible.